holehouse-lab/PIMMS/README.md

 MOVE\_RATCHET_PIVOT |  **FLOAT** | A single chain undergoes a directed pivot move. **Must be set to 0.0**

 ## Parameterfile
 The parameter file defines the interactions experienced by the system.
-Note - EVERY bead defined on a `CHAIN` must be included in the parameter file and fully defined, no exceptions.
+Note - EVERY bead defined on a `CHAIN` must be included in the parameter file and fully defined, with no exceptions.

-A parameterfile has three sections:
+A parameter file has three sections:

 #### The angle section
 PIMMS has a rudimentary 'backbone' angle term.
 The start of the parameter file includes a section where those angle strengths are defined.
 The format is

 	ANGLE_PENALTY <residue name> X X X

-For your purposes these `Xs` should be `0` - i.e. there is no angle restraint applied.
+For your purposes, these `Xs` should be `0` - i.e., there is no angle restraint applied.
 We're still optimizing the implementation here, so I wouldn't use this (yet)

 #### The bead-bead section
-Next, for EVERY bead one must define the bead - bead interaction.
+Next, for EVERY bead, one must define the bead - bead interaction.
 PIMMS allows three different distance ranges for interactions (**short range**, **long range**, and **super long range**).
 These are defined by three distinct values.
-In this way, of you wanted to define A-B interaction as short, medium and long one might write
+In this way, of you wanted to define A-B interaction as short, medium, and long, one might write

 	A	B	-30	-10	-5

-Which would mean beads A and B are directly adjacent to one another an interaction strength of -30 is realized.
-When they are 1 site apart -10 and two sites apart -5.
+This would mean beads A and B are directly adjacent to one another, and an interaction strength of -30 is realized.
+When they are one site apart -10 and two sites apart -5.
 These pairwise interactions must be defined for every bead in the system.

 #### The bead-solvent section

-Finally, we must ALSO define bead-solvent interactions explicitly, The solvent reserves the bead type `0`, such that bead solvent interactions are
+Finally, we must ALSO define bead-solvent interactions explicitly; The solvent reserves the bead type `0`, such that bead-solvent interactions are

 	A	0	-5

-This would say every solvent exposed face of bead A provides -5 energy.
+This would say every solvent-exposed face of bead A provides -5 energy.

 #### Putting it all together
-With this, a simple example of a parameterfile might be
+With this, a simple example of a parameter file might be

 	# angle section
 	ANGLE_PENALTY <residue name> X X X